 - Create Copy – Creates a copy of an object already saved.

+Depending on the selected tab, the action bars provide a selection of options that might be required when creating a task.
 On the bottom of the page, the following action menu applies for both tabs in the box list:

 - Trusted (Validate Key)